ZakariyyaScavotto/EEG-based-Emotion-Recognition-in-Music/README.md

 # EEG-based-Emotion-Recognition-in-Music

-Finalized repository of all my code for my high school senior research project, EEG-based Emotion Recognition in Music using Machine Learning.
+Finalized repository of all my code for my TJ Computer Systems Lab senior research project, EEG-based Emotion Recognition in Music using Machine Learning.
 For ease of understanding, below is an explanation of the repository's structure:

 - DataReadingTesting: contains notes and code from me testing streaming data from my EMOTIV EPOC+ EEG headset to a Python program using EMOTIV's Lab Streaming Layer (LSL).
 - DEAPBazgir: : This contains the preprocessed version of DEAP processed using the Discrete Wavelet Transform (DWT) extraction method.
 Each file represents the results for a different subject.